LED Grow Lights for Microgreens, Do They Work? – Afraid Not

 After three days, the broccoli microgreens show similar disparities as the first.
 The microgreens grown under the shop lights are greener, the leaves are larger, the stems appear sturdier, and overall in better health than those raised under the LED grow lights.

-On the same day, the basil microgreens were uncovered and are ready to be placed under their respective lights.
+On the same day, the basil microgreens were uncovered and ready to be placed under their respective lights.
 Below is an image of each pair under their lights.
 First under LED grow lights, the second under the LED shop lights.

 microgreens and LED grow lights